donatj/AlikeColorFinder/README.md

 ***Very similar*** but *not* identical colors seem to pop up really often in CSS files of any reasonable age, and I became **sick** of them.
 This started as a little script to help me find them in a stylesheet, and grew into this full-fledged tool.

+This is fully usable within CI solutions to pass/fail a project.

 ## Requirements

 - PHP 5.4.0+ with CLI and SPL